e-c-k-e-r/vall-e/docs/models.md

   * `fused_attn`: uses an implementation using `triton` (tested on my 7900XTX and V100s), but seems to introduce errors when used to train after a while
   * `sageattn`: uses [SageAttention](https://github.com/thu-ml/SageAttention).
     * training under this is untested, but dropout is not applied (yet).
-  * `default`: uses the naive path for hte internal implementation (used for attention-debugging purposed)
+  * `default`: uses the naive path for the internal implementation (used for attention-debugging purposed)
 * `transformers` Llama\*Attention implementations:
   * `eager`: default `LlamaAttention`
   * `sdpa`: integrated `LlamaSdpaAttention` attention model